 We arrived completely soaked although we had only walked the short distance from our Wellington base, the YHA hostel that is barely a 5-minute walk away – it was raining cats and dogs, and we must have looked a sight.

-Our guide Richard greeted us with a warm smile and after leaving our soaked raincoats with the bemused employee at the coat check, we immediately felt better and ready to start our 90-min tour of the Te Papa museum.
-Definitely the perfect day for an indoors activity!
+Our guide Richard greeted us with a warm smile, and after leaving our soaked raincoats with the bemused employee at the coat check, we immediately felt better and ready to start our 90-min tour of the Te Papa museum.
+Definitely the perfect day for an indoor activity!

 Interacting with the country